zombre98/zia/src/server/api/README.md

 For example if you want to Hook a module Function to the beginning of the stage `request` you will have to do :

 `manager.requests().hookToFirst("moduleName", std::function<CodeStatus(Context &)>)`

-As you see the function take a Context that will explain later and return Status code defined in enum :
+(A module can hook one function to one Moment, so 3 max functions per Stage) As you see the function take a Context that will explain later and return Status code defined in enum :
  ```cpp
  enum class CodeStatus {